quickcodes/Day-finder/README.md

 # Day-finder
-Find the day of any year
+Find the day of any date.

 In this little project i'm code to find a day between 1600 to 2300 but in same way you can expand it more